wesleyit/bash_facilities/README.md

 If you have any problems, try installing the following dependencies:

-`sudo apt-get install curl git bash-completion rbenv fortune-mod cowsay`
+`sudo apt-get install curl git bash-completion neofetch fortune-mod cowsay`

 If your environment was installed by the Ansible Playbook in https://github.com/wesleyit/debian_workstation_devops then you